Putting Together Valid Prenuptial And Postnuptial Agreements

 For many people, their wedding day is one of the happiest days of their lives.
 The last thing in their minds is the possibility of a divorce.
 Unfortunately, almost half of marriages end in divorce.
 A well-constructed prenuptial or postnuptial agreement will protect both spouses in the event of a future divorce.

-Located in American Fork, Utah, Featherstone Family Law helps clients protect their financial interests through prenuptial and postnuptial agreements
+Located in American Fork and providing representation in Orem, Provo and throughout Utah, Featherstone Family Law helps clients protect their financial interests through prenuptial and postnuptial agreements

 A prenuptial or postnuptial agreement is a marriage contract in which both parties agree to specified property or debt division in the event of a future divorce.
 Prenuptial agreements are completed before marriage; postnuptial agreements are developed after marriage has taken place.